ops-sandy/sharelock/README.md

 Where *{N}* is an arbitrary literal (but we recommend using integers for brevity).

-At any point in time, Sharelock services uses *one* of these key pairs to sign and encrypt newly created sharelocks.
+At any point in time, Sharelock service uses *one* of these key pairs to sign and encrypt newly created sharelocks.
 This key pair is specified with the environment variable:

 ```
 CURRENT_KEY={N}